University of Illinois Springfield: Sororities

+Transportation

+The main campus of UIS is accessible via Sangamon Mass Transit District.
+Routes 11, 15, and 905 provide bus service from campus to the Lincoln Land Community College and to downtown Springfield.

 Athletics

 The Illinois–Springfield (UIS) athletic teams are called the Prairie Stars.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Lakes Valley Conference (GLVC) since the 2009–10 academic year, which they became a full-fledged Division II member on August 1, 2010.
 The Prairie Stars previously competed in the American Midwest Conference (AMC) of the National Association of Intercollegiate Athletics (NAIA) from 2003–04 to 2008–09.

 UIS competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.